Hungry for high-profile international deals? This US heavyweight dishes out a toothsome training contract, with globetrotting guaranteed.

-White & Case receives 1,200 applications for its vac schemes each year, and a similar number for training contracts.
-The firm recently introduced a video-interview assessment to pre-screen candidates.
+White & Case receives 1,300 applications for its vac schemes each year, and a similar number for training contracts.
+The firm recently introduced an online video-interview assessment to pre-screen candidates.
 Those who impress on the application form are asked to respond to a few questions and record their responses on video.
 “We're excited about it,” says Churchman, “as it gives candidates an opportunity to bring their application to life and show us more of their personality.”

 The interview process for training contracts

-Following the video interview, the firm makes vac scheme offers; meanwhile training contract applicants who impress go on to attend an interview at the firm.
+Following the video interview, successful applicants are invited to have a telephone interview with a member of the graduate recruitment team.
+Following this, the firm makes vac scheme offers; meanwhile training contract applicants who impress go on to attend an assessment day at the firm involving a first round interview.
 The first round takes place with Churchman and two associates.
 “We're looking to challenge applicants,” says Churchman, “so we'll ask questions that gauge whether they understand what type of firm White & Case is and what the trainee role involves.
 We'll also be asking them about their application form and their commercial interests.”

-The firm offers between 35 and 40 training contracts each year.
-Trainees start in either February or August.
+The firm offers up to 50 training contracts each year.
+Trainees start in either March or September.

-It's worth bearing in mind that between 60% and 70% of each trainee cohort completes a vac scheme with the firm before starting as trainees.
-W&C runs three two-week vacation schemes over the summer, plus another over Easter.
-Each has space for up to 20 students.
-We're told the 2015 Easter scheme will only last for one and a half weeks instead of the usual two, so consequently attendees will sit in a single department; meanwhile, summer vac schemers will split their time between in two.
-All vac schemers can submit departmental preferences before arriving.
+It's worth bearing in mind that between 70% and 80% of each trainee cohort completes a vac scheme with the firm before starting as trainees.
+W&C runs two two-week vacation schemes over the summer, plus another over Easter.
+Each has space for up to 30 students.
+We're told all vac schemers can submit departmental preferences before arriving.

 During their placement vac schemers sit with an associate or a partner.
 “They can take on as much as they are willing to,” says Churchman, adding: “We are looking for participants to be proactive and to seek out work from as many people as possible so that they have the best chance of understanding the work we do and integrating themselves within the team.”
 She goes on to tell us that W&C is “looking for people who have a deep understanding of the firm – it's impressive when a vac schemer already has an idea of the type of work the department does and the deals it's working on.”

-On the social side are welcome drinks, a vac scheme social and the firm's summer party, which in 2014 was held at the London Zoo, complete with a string quartet and a barbecue.
+On the social side are welcome drinks, a vac scheme social and the firm's summer party, which in 2015 was held on the roof terrace of the National Theatre, complete with a string quartet and a barbecue.